wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-and-control-information-returned-from-microsoft-graph.md

 dotnet run
 ```

-Depending how many users are in your organization, you'll see a list of users displayed.
+When the application runs, you'll see a list of users displayed.
 The query retrieved all information about the users:

 ![Screenshot of the console application with no query parameters](../media/app-run-01.png)